Protecting and Restoring Flows in Our Southeastern Rivers

 The Flows Network provides a platform where community-based river and conservation groups learn from each other and other experts, leverage their skills and efforts, create new alliances, spark innovative and collaborative approaches, and work together to break through the barriers encountered in protecting river flows.

 Together, the Flows Network has formed working groups to address priority issues and participated in in-person workshops, webinars, and online peer-discussions.
-To support these collaborative efforts, River Network is also publishing a monthly newsletter and developing a resource library specific to southeast river flows issues, supporting state-level efforts to protect river flows, coordinating learning opportunities on priority topics, building the network and network connections, and supporting Flows Network working groups.
+To support these collaborative efforts, River Network also publishes a monthly newsletter and is developing a resource library specific to southeast river flows issues, supporting state-level efforts to protect river flows, coordinating learning opportunities on priority topics, building the network and network connections, and supporting Flows Network working groups.
 To learn more or get involved, email April Ingle.

 To support work to protect and restore river flows in the southeast, River Network also published: Protecting and Restoring Flows in Our Southeastern Rivers: A Synthesis of State Policies for Water Security and Sustainability.
+The first edition of the report was published in 2016 and an updated second edition was released in May of 2019.

 The report covers a comprehensive set of policies starting with the scientific foundations of water budgets and moves to supply management and flow protection and then demand management and finally the management of the built environment.